AVX-512: Floating-point instructions

 Three new floating-point operations are introduced.
 Since they are not only new to AVX-512 they have both packed/SIMD and scalar versions.

 The VFPCLASS instructions tests if the floating-point value is one of eight special floating-point values, which of the eight values will trigger a bit in the output mask register is controlled by the immediate field.
 The VRANGE instructions perform minimum or maximum operations depending on the value of the immediate field, which can also control if the operation is done absolute or not and separately how the sign is handled.
 The VREDUCE instructions operate on a single source, and subtract from that the integer part of the source value plus a number of bits specified in the immediate field of its fraction.

 Other instructions

 VBMI2

 Extend VPCOMPRESS and VPEXPAND with byte and word variants.
 Shift instructions are new.

 VNNI

-VNNI stands for Vector Neural Network Instructions.
-AVX512-VNNI adds EVEX-coded instructions described below.
+Vector Neural Network Instructions: AVX512-VNNI adds EVEX-coded instructions described below.
 With AVX-512F, these instructions can operate on 512-bit vectors, and AVX-512VL further adds support for 128- and 256-bit vectors.

 A later AVX-VNNI extension adds VEX encodings of these instructions which can only operate on 128- or 256-bit vectors.
 AVX-VNNI is not part of the AVX-512 suite, it does not require AVX-512F and can be implemented independently.